syslog-ng/syslog-ng.github.io/.github/ISSUE_TEMPLATE/10-doc-issue-bug.md

 ---
-name: 📚 Documentation issue
+name: 📚 Documentation bug
-about: Use this template for reporting an issue in the documentation.
+about: Use this template for reporting a bug in the documentation.
 title: ''
-labels: 'documentation'
+labels: [documentation, bug]
 assignees: ''

 ---